avery-laird/averylaird.com/_posts/2015-06-19-describing-elliptical-orbits-programmatically.markdown

 layout: post
 categories:
 title: Describing Elliptical Orbits Programmatically
+summary: "I decided to see if I could use math, and Python, to describe the orbits of Earth and Mars."
 ---

 > This is a migrated post from my old website.
 If you see any odd formatting or other inconsistencies, please [let me know](mailto:laird.avery@gmail.com).